 Selenium: Anti-oxidant, helping to reduce ageing free radicals

 Silica: Required for optimum collagen synthesis.

-Written by Jennifer Murrant, co-founder of Health Synergy, a mother-daughter team that evolved from a mutual passion for health and wellbeing.
+Written by Jennifer Murrant, co-founder of Healthy Luxe, a mother-daughter team that evolved from a mutual passion for health and wellbeing.
 Jennifer has been studying and/or practicing as a nutritionist/naturopath for over 20 years with University qualifications in Health Science (Complementary Medicine), and Post graduate qualifications Psychotherapy, Counselling and Coaching Psychology.
 With her daughter, Hannah, a University of Sydney media and communications graduate, the pair have created a blog, Instagram and recipe app catering to a number of dietary requirements, to help spread the wellness message.